Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Preliminaries

 \subsection{Policy Entropy}

 Policy entropy quantifies the uncertainty of the model's predictive distribution over the vocabulary $\mathcal{V}$~\cite{DBLP:conf/iclr/KuhnGF23}.
 Given a query $q$ and a partial trajectory $o_{i,<t}$, the token entropy is defined as the Shannon entropy~\cite{DBLP:journals/bstj/Shannon48a} of the output distribution at step $t$: $\mathcal{H}_{i,t} = -\!\sum_{v \in \mathcal{V}} \pi_\theta(v \mid q, o_{i,{<t}}) \log \pi_\theta(v \mid q, o_{i,{<t}})$.
-The policy entropy $\mathcal{H}_{i}$ for a trajectory $o_i$ is approximated as the average token entropy.
-High-entropy policies typically explore a diverse set of actions, facilitating the discovery of novel solutions.
-Conversely, low-entropy policies indicate a shift towards exploitation~\cite{chen2025beyond}, potentially leading to convergence on deterministic but suboptimal solutions, a phenomenon known as entropy collapse~\cite{DBLP:conf/nips/DohmatobFK24}.
-In parallel, a line of work has explored entropy interventions in RLVR, such as Forking~\cite{DBLP:journals/corr/abs-2506-01939} and EntroAdv~\cite{DBLP:journals/corr/abs-2506-14758}.
-While these methods reshape reward signals, the underlying token-level mechanisms of credit assignment remain underexplored.
+The policy entropy for a trajectory $o_i$ is approximated as the average token entropy.
+Prior RLVR methods use entropy to identify uncertain or forking positions and to shape reward signals~\cite{DBLP:journals/corr/abs-2506-01939,DBLP:journals/corr/abs-2506-14758,chen2025beyond}.
+While these methods reshape reward, the underlying mechanisms of credit assignment remain underexplored.